Your Future is Worth

 Sometimes, there are situations where people need to trust their money or assets to another party.
 This could be the executor of an estate, a trustee for a trust fund, or an accountant who is handling their business finances.
 If something happens where it appears that the person has misused those funds or taken money for other purposes than intended, embezzlement charges can result.
 Learn what embezzlement is, what it means if you’ve been accused, and how to defend yourself against these charges below.

 If you are under investigation for embezzlement or are already facing arrest, you need to speak with an experienced criminal defense attorney immediately.
-The attorneys at Magilligan Law can help you understand what you’re up against, ensure you’re aware of your rights and defense options, and advocate for you in court.
+The embezzlement attorneys at Magilligan Law can help you understand what you’re up against, ensure you’re aware of your rights and defense options, and advocate for you in court.

 What Is Embezzlement?